mblais/fibery-script-management/README.md

 If no filter is specified for a Button/Rule, NONE will be processed.
 So you must specify either the `--button` or `--rule` filter (or both) in order for any automations to be processed.

 Maximum of one filter can be defined per category (Space/DB/Button/Rule).
 All supplied filters must match an item for it to be processed.

+Instead of using the filters to specify an automation for `pull` or `push`, you can use the `--url` option to specify the URL of a single Fibery Button/Rule.

 ## DIRECTORY STRUCTURE